Predictia/AQUA/docs/sphinx/source/advanced_topics.rst

 Please follow the instructions in the `Polytope documentation <https://github.com/destination-earth-digital-twins/polytope-examples>`_ to set up appropriate credential and create this file.

-As an alternative, you will find the email and key which you need by logging in to your `ECMW account <https://www.ecmwf.int/>`_ .
+As an alternative, you will find the email and key which you need by logging in to your `ECMWF account <https://www.ecmwf.int/>`_
 After logging in you will find your key at `https://api.ecmwf.int/v1/key/ <https://api.ecmwf.int/v1/key/>`_

 A sample file will look like this: